As the author of thousands of blog posts, one question I often get is: How do you think of new ideas for blog posts?

-98. Song Lyrics
+100. Song Lyrics

 Music inspires just about everyone.
 Artists sing about all the emotions and situations we experience in life.
 If you’re in a rut with brainstorming, listen to music for a while.
 Get lost in the lyrics, and you may find a theme you can use for a piece of content.

-99. Your Favorite Hobby
+101. Your Favorite Hobby

 My favorite hobby is golf.
-I get inspiration from it in a few ways: conversations with fellow golfers, situations I find myself in, things that challenge me.
+I get inspiration from it in a few ways: conversations with fellow golfers, situations I find myself in, and things that challenge me.

-100. Family and Friends
+102. Family and Friends

-They want you to succeed, and they’ll be happy to get your brain working again.
-They can help you see something from a different point of view, and that can lead to better content.
+They want you to succeed, and they’ll be happy to help.
+They can encourage you to see something from a different point of view, and that can lead to better content.

-101. Walk Outdoors
+103. Walk Outdoors

 Writer’s block can put you in a bad mood.
 A bad mood won’t work for creating great content.
 Get outside and go for a walk.